 In 2010, the Arizona legislature, recognizing the importance of early identification and targeted intervention for struggling readers, enacted Move on When Reading legislation.
-As of 2015, the statewide assessment tool for English language arts (ELA), including reading and writing, is Arizona's Measurement of Education Readiness to Inform Teaching (AzMERIT).vii,102 AzMERIT scores are used to determine promotion from the third grade in accordance with the Move on When Reading policy.
+As of 2015, the statewide assessment tool for English language arts (ELA), including reading and writing, is Arizona's Measurement of Education Readiness to Inform Teaching (AzMERIT).viii,102 AzMERIT scores are used to determine promotion from the third grade in accordance with the Move on When Reading policy.
 Move on When Reading legislation states that a student shall not be promoted to fourth grade if their reading score falls far below the third-grade level, as established by the State Board of Education.
-Exceptions exist for students identified with or being evaluated for learning disabilities and/or reading impairments, English language learners, and those who have demonstrated reading proficiency on alternate forms of assessment approved by the State Board of Education.
+Exceptions exist for students identified with or viii AzMERIT was renamed AzM2, a change that will take effect during the 2019-2020 school year.

+being evaluated for learning disabilities and/or reading impairments, English language learners, and those who have demonstrated reading proficiency on alternate forms of assessment approved by the State Board of Education.